Well-posedness for the classical Stefan problem and the zero surface tension limit: Introduction

 In order to obtain a priori estimates, and to facilitate the construction of solutions, we transform the Stefan problem to an equivalent problem on a fixed domain.
-In many situations, the use of Lagrangian coordinates is most natural for this purpose, but for the Stefan problem, this is not the case.
-Rather, we make use of the so-called Arbitrary Lagrangian-Eulerian (ALE) coordinates, which interpolate between the Lagrangian and Eulerian representations.
+To this end, we shall view $\Gamma(t)$ as a graph over $\mathbb T^1$ given by the {\em height function} $h(t,\cdot):\Gamma\to\R$